-- a) The Company has not raised money by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable.
+- a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments)during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertibledebentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable. - XI)

-- a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed underrule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to thedate of this report. - c) We have taken into consideration the whistle blower complaints received by the company during the year (and up to the date of this report), while determining the nature, timing, and extent of the audit procedure. - XII) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable. - XIII) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.
+a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the vear. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed underrule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto thedate of this report. - c) We have taken into consideration the whistleblower complaints received by the company during the year (and upto the date of this report), while determining the nature, timing, and extent of the audit procedure. - XII) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable. - XIII) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.

-- a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - XV) In our opinion during the year the Company has not entered into any non-cash transactions with its directors or persons connected with its directors. and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company.
+- (a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures.

+XV) In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors. and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company.

 - a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
 Hence, reporting under clause 3(xvi)(a) of the Order is not applicable. - b) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
 Hence, reporting under clause 3(xvi)(b) of the Order is not applicable. - c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi)(c) of the Order is not applicable. - d) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - XVII) The Company has incurred cash loss of Rs.
-(0.10) Lakh during the financial year covered by our audit and Rs.
-(0.10) Lakh in theimmediately preceding financial year. - XVIII) There has been no resignation of the statutory auditors of the Company during the year. - XIX) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within aperiod of one year from the balance sheet date.
-We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.
+Accordingly, clause 3(xvi)(c) of the Order is not applicable. - d) In our opinion, the group has not more than one core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable.

+XVII) The Company has incurred cash losses of Rs.0.26 Lakh during the financial year audit and Rs.
+0.15 Lakh in the immediately preceding financial year.